Located in the heart of Bloomsbury in the heart of London, an area loaded with literary history, the Academy hotel is a local institution.

 On arrival, we were met by the friendly and very well-turned-out staff in the reception.
 Throughout our stay, the staff were at hand but kept a discrete, unobtrusive distance.

 The Academy boasts 50 rooms ranging from singles to deluxe suites.
 Our room was very spacious and decorated in a muted palette with geometric wallpaper from Cole & Son wallpaper, furniture, and fabrics from Lee Jofa and Osborne & Little.
-It was a freezing January weekend and the room was warm and very cozy.
+It was a freezing January weekend, and the room was warm and very cozy.
 The living area had sofas, leather chairs, and an unusual but fetching chequerboard table.
-The waist-high gargantuan bed was firm and extremely comfortable.
-Fine Egyptian cotton sheets, warm blankets, and an ever so soft feather-down duvet only add to the luxury list.
-Our room was at the back and boasted huge long triple-glazed windows so we never heard a peep from the busy streets outside.
-A very modern television, Nespresso machine and even personalized bars of chocolate came as standard.
+The gargantuan waist-high bed was firm and extremely comfortable.
+Beautiful Egyptian cotton sheets, warm blankets, and an ever so soft feather-down duvet only add to the luxury list.
+Our room was at the back and boasted huge long triple-glazed windows, so we never heard a peep from the busy streets outside.
+A very modern television, Nespresso machine, and even personalized bars of chocolate came as standard.
 The stunning marble bathroom was immaculate and had enough space to include a deep bath.
 Aromatherapy Associates products were provided.